uglasmeyer/ocean/README.md

 - change to the Cmake directory of the source code distribution (it uses pwd),
 - check the file CMakeLists.txt.

-By default it will create a binary distribution in HOME/OceanDev .
+By default the generated makefile system will create the binary files in HOME/OceanDev.
+The source code is aimed to update an existing runtime, that might contain customizations.
+For this reason make sure you have installed the binary distribution first and after this, you can overwrite the lib and bin files there, with the compiled files from the source code.

-Check also the correctness of include dirctory Qt6 .
+Check also the correctness of include dirctory Qt6.
+Especially in case of a porting.
+Enter the command:

+- cmake -DARCH=x86_64 CMakeLists.txt

+or

-- Enter the command: cmake CMakeLists.txt
+- cmake -DARCH=aarch64 CMakeLists.txt

 if this was successful,
 - Enter the command: make